top of page

 When Alice speaks the truth, the cards fly at her, and she wakes up on the riverbank.
 The dream is over, but the impact is real.

 Step 10 is about waking up in your actual life and seeing what has happened with clear eyes.
 You are no longer in the fantasy that “if I just keep being good, this will get better.”
-You understand what you survived.

 Step 11: Telling the Story

+This is Step 11: allowing the story to exist in language and allowing grief to be sacred rather than shameful.
 You stop asking, “Why am I still upset?” and begin to ask, “Of course this hurts.
 What did it cost me?
 What does it say about how much I cared?”

 Step 12: Life After Wonderland

-The final image of Alice’s sister, imagining her grown, telling stories to the next generation, is the quiet ending many people forget.
+The final image of Alice’s sister, grown and telling stories to the next generation, is the quiet ending many people forget.
+It is also the heart of Step 12.

 Step 12 is where you turn your lived experience into something that can protect and nourish others.
 Not by fixing them.
 Not by dragging them out of their own rabbit holes.
 Simply by telling the truth about what happened to you, clearly and without self-erasure.

-Why This Matters for Moral Injury and Recovery
+Why This Matters for Recovery

 Seeing your life through this kind of story can soften shame and make room for grief.
 Instead of asking, “What is wrong with me?” you can begin to ask, “What did I walk through, and what kind of person does it make sense that I became in order to survive it?”